Portland, ME. – It’s almost like someone I knew very well just died.

 A petition to prevent the team from moving to Springfield, Mass. has also been in circulation.

-My heart goes out to the Brad Church, the players and staff, and the entire hockey community affected in Portland, Maine, and the rest of northern New England.
+My heart goes out to the players, staff, and entire hockey community affected in Portland, Maine, and the rest of northern New England.

 A few of my sources declined to comment.
 It’s “still too fresh.”